chubbywallababy/EightSleepDemo/docs/AssumptionsAndPotentialQuestions.md

 # What is this doc?

-This document is meant to keep:

 - Assumptions tracked which were made during the coding process and the logic behind the assumption.
-- Potential questions that might be good for a future interview.
+- Potential questions that might be good for an interview.

 <br>
 <hr>